Introducing Postman Security Scans

 • Make a change to a collection or environment that is present in a public workspace

-As part of the security scan, the Postman Token Scanner checks all information that has been made public through Postman documentation or Postman collections and environments (via a public workspace) against these 14 types of sensitive tokens:
+As part of the security scan, the Postman Security Scanner checks all information that has been made public through Postman documentation or Postman collections and environments (via a public workspace) against these 14 types of sensitive tokens:

 • Basic Auth